Willard Leroy Metcalf Biography | Oil Paintings

-In preparation for a mural commissioned by a tobacco company, Willard Leroy Metcalf traveled to Havana, Cuba in 1902, to make painted studies.
-That year he also produced a series of notable landscapes, including The Boat Landing and Battery Park-Spring.
-These works were characterized by a new freshness of execution and lightness of palette.
-By 1905, at the encouragement of his friend Childe Hassam, he began summering in Old Lyme, working as both painter and teacher.
-His expertly handled, subtle views of the New England landscape met with steady critical and financial success.
+Willard Leroy Metcalf traveled to Havana, Cuba in 1902, to make painted studies in preparation for a mural commissioned by a tobacco company.
+That year he painted a series of notable landscapes, including The Boat Landing and Battery Park-Spring.
+The trip to Cuba, with its bright sunshine, had affected his painting style, there was a new freshness in execution and lightness of palette.
+In 1905, with the support of his friend Childe Hassam, he started spending his summers in Old Lyme, working as both a painter and a teacher.
+The change of environment proved beneficial, for Metcalf experimented with loose brushstrokes and a lighter, higher-keyed color palette.
+His New England landscapes met with steady critical and financial success.

-Between 1909 and 1920 Willard Leroy Metcalf often spent the winters at Cornish, New Hampshire, where he produced many snow-laden landscapes.
-Metcalf continued to hold one-man shows in New York and Boston.
-In 1913 he spent nine months painting in Paris, Norway, England, and Italy; in the U.S, Metcalf lived and painted in Connecticut, Vermont, and Maine, where in 1920 he painted Benediction (now lost), a nocturne.
-In 1923 the painting sold for $13,000, then a record price for the work of a living American artist at that time.
-Summer Morning, Giverny (1888), sold at Christie's for $422,500 in 2010.
+Between 1909 and 1920 Willard Leroy Metcalf spent the winters at Cornish, New Hampshire, painting many winter landscapes and continued to have one-man exhibitions in New York and Boston.
+In 1913 he returned to Europe and spent nearly a year traveling and painting in France, Norway, England, and Italy.
+In the U.S, Metcalf lived and painted in Connecticut, Vermont, and Maine, where he painted Benediction (extant), a nocturne in 1920.
+In 1923, Benediction sold for $13,000, (equivalent to US$180,000 today) and then a record price for the work by a living American artist.
+Summer Morning, Giverny, sold at auction in 2010 for US$422,500.

-Traveled: France, England, Algeria, Tunisia, Cuba, Italy, Norway
+He Traveled To France, England, Algeria, Tunisia, Cuba, Italy, Norway.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.